joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/24/nyregion/rep-donald-m-payne-jr-dead.html

 **Johnson Calls to End Pro-Palestinian Protests, Including by Military Means**\
-`The Republican speaker appeared on the campus of Columbia University to condemn protesters as antisemitic, and said the school’s president and President Biden should take stronger action against them.`\
+`The Republican speaker appeared on Columbia University’s campus to condemn protesters as antisemitic and urge stronger action by the school’s president and President Biden.`\
 https://nytimes.com/2024/04/24/us/politics/johnson-columbia-university-president-protests.html

 **Trump Didn’t Really Do That Well in Pennsylvania**\